 The point is now to add the backslash just before each occurrence of a quote in the string.
 And before any occurrence of the backslash itself as it is the escape character (though it is a rare character).
 And PHP offers a simple function for that: addslashes.

 $query = "UPDATE tbl3 SET name='" . addslashes( $name ) . "' WHERE id=12345";

-Problem solved.
-And it prevents simple SQL-inserts at the same time.
+Problem solved (but also see next section).
+And it may prevent simple SQL-inserts at the same time.

 NB: There is also the function addcslashes (and stripcslashes) which has an extra parameter for the characters to quote.

 That parameter may even include ranges of character, which is more powerful than we need.